apostolisem/wp-dashboard-and-functions/README.md

 ## Usage

 The plugin is designed to work with our website "[wpcare.gr](https://wpcare.gr)" and our clients.
-This means that as soon as you upload it on your website, it will communicate with our REST API to find information about the domain is running from (one-way communication, we don't collect any data).
+This means that as soon as you upload it on your website, it will communicate with our API to find information about the domain is running from (one-way communication, we don't collect any data).

 In order to use it for your own needs, alter the following variables in "plugin-settings.php" with your own data, now you can use it for your own clients.